link2hassan/Islam-Astronomy-and-Arabic-Print/README.md

        url="https://user-images.githubusercontent.com/110464039/235209560-b2c598cb-683b-4eab-b2c7-599d6b7598f3.jpg">

-## Surah Rahman: Favours from your Lord
+## Surah Rahman: Favours from Your Lord

 Surah Rahman discusses the favours or blessings that God bestows on mankind, out of His mercy.
 Being merciful is one of His attributes.
 From His great favours, are the favours of the functions of the celestial bodies.
 <br><br>